greggoldring/Exponential-Together/index.md

 ## How you can help

 We are assembling a core team to lead the project.
-If you are interested in working as part of the core team or if you are interested in contributing, please fill out this form and we will get back to you as soon as possible (hopefully in less than 24 hours unless we are overwhelmed).
+If you are interested in working as part of the core team or if you are interested in contributing, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdTs4Nv3o14pxr8URNMpsXmFAQenURPScBCizGWKsULr9yLww/viewform?usp=sf_link "Join us!")  and we will get back to you as soon as possible (hopefully in less than 24 hours unless we are overwhelmed).

 If you are part of a public health authority, we want to talk.
+The best way to reach us directly is through an introduction our project's founder, [Gregg Oldring](https://docs.google.com/forms/d/e/1FAIpQLSdTs4Nv3o14pxr8URNMpsXmFAQenURPScBCizGWKsULr9yLww/viewform?usp=sf_link).
 In order to tackle this problem as quickly as possible, this app is designed to be able to be used in your community without requiring your participation but of course, adoption by your constituents and our ability to adhere to your protocols are both dramatically improved with your support.
 Lives will be saved if we work together.
 We advocate that you support more than one project to address your community’s needs for contact tracing and self-assessment.
 The risk of failure increases if only one approach is taken.

 ## Project Framework